AndreiManoliu/fpons-pts/ai-vector-search-apex-adb/download/download.md

 1. **Oracle Cloud Account**: You need an active Oracle Cloud account with access to Oracle Object Storage and Oracle Autonomous Database.
 2. **Object Storage Bucket**: Create a bucket in Oracle Object Storage and upload the files you want to download into Oracle ADB.
 3. **Credentials**: Ensure you have the necessary credentials (access key and secret key) to access Oracle Object Storage.
-4. **Oracle Autonomous Database 23ai**: Make sure you have an Oracle Autonomous Database 23ai
+4. **Oracle Autonomous Database 26ai**: Make sure you have an Oracle Autonomous Database 26ai

-## Task 1: Login to Oracle Cloud

-1. From your browser login into Oracle Cloud

-## Task 2: Provision Autonomous Database
+## Task 1: Provision Autonomous Database

    Provision the Autonomous Transaction Processing Database with the steps below.